t-tk/upmendex-package/README.md

    upper compatible with mendex,
    based on mendex version 2.6f by ASCII media works.
- * Unicode for internal process and support UTF-8 encoding for input/outout.
+ * Unicode for internal process and support UTF-8 encoding for input/output.
    Will work with upLaTeX, XeLaTeX and luaLaTeX.
  * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Han (Hanzi ideographs) scripts as well as Japanese Kana.
- * Apply International Components for Unicode (ICU) for sorting process.
+ * Apply International Components for Unicode (ICU)[4] for sorting process.

 ### Contents
  * README.md :: This file
- * source/ :: sources
  * doc/ :: documents
  * doc/samples/ :: samples for test.
    More samples are distributed at Ref.
 [2].

 ### Building upmendex
-The sources work with TeXLive svn r50040.
+The source files are distributed at GitHub[2] and work with TeXLive svn r50040.
 Ref.
 [TeXLive and Subversion](http://www.tug.org/texlive/svn/)

 Tested with ICU 63.1 .